enthought/mayavi/docs/source/mayavi/misc.rst

 Citing Mayavi
 ---------------

 The core developers of Mayavi are academics.
-Thus justify time and resources spent developing Mayavi by the number of citations of the software.
+Therefore they justify time and resources spent developing Mayavi by the number of citations of the software.
 If you publish scientific articles using Mayavi, please cite the following article (bibtex entry :download:`citation.bib`):